 If you die whilst an active member and have at least 2 years’ qualifying service, your spouse or civil partner is entitled to a pension when you die.
 The pension payable is 50% of the ill-health pension that you would have received if you had been permanently medically unfit for regular employment at the time of your death.

-A declared partner is someone with whom you have a long term relationship, but to whom you are not married nor with whom you have formed a civil partnership.
+A cohabiting partner is someone with whom you have a long term relationship, but to whom you are not married nor with whom you have formed a civil partnership.
 If this is the case, it may be possible for a survivor’s pension to be paid to them for life on the same basis as if s/he had been your spouse or civil partner, but this is not automatic.
-For a pension to be payable, you and your partner must have completed and sent to the Police Force a joint declaration form to confirm that all of the following apply:
+For a pension to be payable, you must confirm that all of the following applies:

 - you have lived together for a period during which your partner has been financially dependent on you, or both of you have been financially interdependent;